March 2024

 • All monies and commercial papers of the congregation and/or Trinity-St. John Lutheran School as such shall be kept and disbursed by the treasurer.

-• Shall utilize the software furnished by Trinity Congregation (currently ‘Church Windows’) and keep an account of all amounts received and disbursed and shall keep such accounts in both, hard (printed) copy and backup (software) which shall be updated monthly and stored in the Church Vault and remain the property of the congregation.
+• Shall utilize software furnished by the Church Council and keep an act of all amounts received and disbursed and shall keep such accounts in both, hard (printed) copy and backup (software) which shall be updated monthly and stored in the Church Vault and remain the property of the congregation.

 • Shall render a detailed report at each regular Voter’s Meeting of the congregation as well as at special congregational meetings when such an additional report is required.